Ecogenomics/GTDBTk/README.md

 > pip install gtdbtk
 ```

+You can also install GTDB-Tk from the latest [source release](https://github.com/Ecogenomics/GTDBTk/releases).
+We *do not* recommend installing GTDB-Tk directly from the GitHub repository as this project is in active development and all branches.

 GTDB-Tk requires a config file.
 In the Python lib/site-packages directory, go to the gtdbtk directory and setup this config file:
 ```
 cd config